TheBeachLab/selfhosted/doc/git.md

 mv $TEMP $TARGET
 ```

+Make this hook executable.
 In your local machine you will have a working copy of your repository that you can push to your suitcase and/or to github.
 Actually you can push to both at the same time or separately depending upon how you configure your remotes and the default upstream

 ```bash
 [unix ~/Repositories/Beach Lab/website]$ git remote -v